The strip of Council owned land on the road reserve, located between the kerb and the property boundary is known as the nature strip.

 To permit use of public land by property owners, an application and Council consent is required for either temporary or permanent structure, or hard or soft landscaping.
 This is in compliance with the Local Government Act 1993, The Roads Act 1993 and current Ku-ring-gai Local Environmental plans.

-A "Private Use of the Road reserve" application and payment of fee may be made online by clicking on the red application button above.
+A "Private Use of the Road reserve" application and payment of fee may be made online by clicking on the red application button below.
 It must be accompanied with relevant documentation such as detailed drawings or structural engineering plans for any permanent or temporary structures, or detailed drawings for any hard or soft landscaping.
 Upon receipt of the fee, a Council Officer will inspect the location and provide approval or comments within 15 days.

 View a list of current fees and charges - see page 31 for Private Use of Road Reserve application fees, dependent on type of work.